 The Text tool also lets you add metadata from the current photo into a text block.
 To do this, create a text block and right-click inside the block.
 The Text from Metadata submenu contains a list of embeddable metadata items.
 You can add multiple items from the list, style them, and even add items to different text blocks.
-When you're done adding metadata, click outside the block to see the final text (right).
+When you're done adding metadata, click outside the block to see the final text (shown in the image on the right).